 After you’ve completed your CBT, you can ride a moped or a motorcycle up to 50cc if aged 16 or up to 125cc if aged 17+.
 That’s your limit until you undertake further training.
 But fear not, there are many motorcycles available to choose from.

 Even if you aren’t limited to a 50cc engine, there remain various pros and cons to 50cc motorcycles against 125cc motorcycles.

 Let’s have a look at these now.

 - Fuel economy.
 125cc engines will give you great fuel economy, but 50cc engines are phenomenal.
 You will likely forget the last time you had to fill the tank on a 50cc motorcycle; they will happily give you weeks of road time on a single tank – scooter fuel economy.

 - Insurance costs.
 A smaller engine is likely to bring your insurance premiums down massively.
 For somebody new to motorcycling, this is great news.
-Get yourself on to some price comparison websites.
+Get yourself on to our price comparison page.
 Try the differences between 50cc and 125cc motorcycles.
 The savings will vary hugely depending on where in the country you live.

 - Upfront costs.
 You will be hard pushed to find an expensive 50cc motorcycle.
 As for 125cc motorcycles, it is undoubtedly a bigger market, and with the increased choice comes an increased price range.
 You can spend as much or as little as you want on a 125cc.

 - Speed, or lack of it.
 A smaller engine, of course, means less power, which means that with a 50cc, you’re going to get nowhere fast.
 If most of your riding will be inner city, just nipping to the shops, this may not be a huge problem for you.